HMO Members: Learn About Your Out-of-Network Health Care Options

 No Surprises Act

-Balance billing means you pay the amount that is more than the allowable charges negotiated with in-network health care providers.
-Surprise billing is when you get an unexpected bill, like if you go to an in-network hospital but one of the doctors who provided care is not in network.
+Balance billing, or surprise billing, happens when you get an unexpected bill, like if you go to an in-network hospital or facility, but one of the doctors or specialists is not in your plan's network.

 The No Surprises Act offers protection in some cases from balance billing and surprise billing.